ibm-cloud-docs/Cloudant/guides/model_data.md

 small requests rather than reading huge amounts of data from disk to service a single large request.

-## Why this helps by using views to pre-calculate results
+## Why this helps you use views to pre-calculate results

 It's quite straightforward.
 First, note that both maps and reduces are precomputed.
 This means that asking for the result of a reduce function is a cheap operation, particularly when